OSC/ood-documentation/latest/_sources/installation/resource-manager/kubernetes.rst.txt

 Per User Kubernetes
 *******************

-To get kubernetes to act like a Per User resource there are some conventions we put in place.
+To get Kubernetes to act like a Per User resource there are some conventions we put in place.
 Users only schedule pods in their own namespaces and they always run those pods as themselves.